bethanyed/Bethanys-Data-Portfolio/README.md

 # What I hope to learn
 1. How to utilize the different style graphs to portray data most effectively.
-2. How to know what information is most important to include
+2. How to know what information is most important to include.
+3. How to critique different graphs.
-3. Overall best practices for infographic design!
+4. Overall best practices for infographic design!

 # Portfolio